Tricertops/Block-KVO/README.md

 ### One-way binding (mapping) ###
 Map property to another property.
-Once the source key-path changes, destination si updated with the new value.
+Once the source key-path changes, destination is updated with the new value.
 Transform the value as you wish.

 ```
 [self map:@keypath(self.profile.isLogged) to:@keypath(self.isLoggedLabel.text) transform: